 The Externship Program is designed to provide law students with the opportunity to expand their legal education beyond the classroom setting.
 Students can earn academic credit while gaining professional experience by working under the supervision of an attorney and participating in a course taught by instructors who have experience in the various practice areas.
 Students will learn through hands on experiences as well as observation.

 During the fall and spring semesters, students are expected to work a minimum of eight hours per week for thirteen weeks.
-The students should work at least 96 hours at their placement in a semester.
+The students should work at least 104 hours at their placement in a semester.
 Each course carries two hours of letter graded academic credit.
 During the fall the following externship opportunities are available: (1) In-House Counsel; and (2) Judicial.
 During the spring the following externships are available: (1) Administrative Law; (2) Children's Law; (3) Criminal Law; (4) Judicial; and (5) Legislation.

 In the summer students may earn four hours of letter graded academic credit by working a minimum of 30 hours per week for seven weeks.
 The student should work at least 210 hours at their placement.
 During the summer the following externship opportunities are available: (1) Administrative Law; (2) Criminal Law; and (3) Judicial.

 In addition to the hours spent working at the externship placement, externs are required to attend a companion class.
 Please see the course schedule for the days and times of those classes.

 Third year students are eligible to participate in any of the externship programs.
 Second year students are eligible to participate beginning in the spring semester of their second year.
 Students may not participate in more than two externship courses and may not earn more than six academic credits from externships.
 If a student participates in more than one externship, the externships must be in different areas.
 Students may not take an externship along with either a capstone or a clinic during the same semester.
 Students participating in the externship program may not earn a salary or receive other compensation for the work performed at the placement.